 The latest (and greatest) Amazon Echo Plus smart speaker packs the same upgraded audio from previous Plus models into an overhauled Alexa smart speaker design.
 But the difference between this Plus and earlier versions isn't purely aesthetic, as we'll soon find out.

-If you're shopping for an Amazon Echo range speaker, it's important to note that, in many ways, the Echo Plus has been somewhat usurped by the new Amazon Echo (2019).
-But although the latest Echo uses the same dimensions and audio architecture as the second-gen smart speaker, this version is still a fantastic addition to any smart home.
+If you're shopping for an Amazon Echo range speaker, it's important to note that, in many ways, the Echo Plus was been somewhat usurped by the new Amazon Echo (2019) – which in turn has been usurped by the Amazon Echo (2020).

 Amazon unveiled the first Echo Plus in 2017.
 The device was an important addition to the Amazon Echo range, offering a more premium smart speaker for those with more cash to spare looking for better audio quality.